opi/htmlkitchensink/README.md

-# htmlkitchensink
+# HTML Kitchen sink

-HTML Kitchen sink
+Use of almost every HTML elements with nice verbose context to help HTML/CSS workers to demonstrate their style guide.